SCBIT-YYLab/DRAP/README.md

 Use devtools to install DRAP package directly from github.

+install.packages('devtools')

 devtools::install_github('QuanXue/DRAP')

-This will install a package called DRAP on your system (my apologies for the confusion with repository vs. package names).
+This will install a package called DRAP on your system.

 # Reference